MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/reference/Xrm-WebApi/execute.md

 [!INCLUDE[./includes/execute-description.md](./includes/execute-description.md)]

 > [!NOTE]
-> This method is supported only for the online mode, which implies that you must use the [Xrm.WebApi.online](online.md) object to execute the method.
+> This method isn't supported for [Unified Interface](/dynamics365/get-started/whats-new/customer-engagement/new-in-version-9#unified-interface-framework-for-new-apps).
+Also, this method is supported only for the online mode, which implies that you must use the [Xrm.WebApi.online](online.md) object to execute the method.
 Otherwise, it will fail.

 ## Syntax